Toledo History Box – 20th century Toledo as seen through the eyes of the Toledo Blade and News-Bee

 With very little fanfare save a front-page announcement, a thin fourteen-page edition marked the end of the The Toledo News-Bee on August 2, 1938.
 The News-Bee was the last remaining competition to The Blade (unless you count the Daybreak Dispatch in the 1970s).
-Small bits of the announcement are gone forever, but here’s what it mostly said:
+The announcement, reprinted in the Scripps-Howard Pittsburgh Press, read as follows:

 NEWS-BEE RETIRES FROM TOLEDO FIELD